doriszh0/cse15l-lab-reports/Week-1-Lab-Report.md

 <br/>

-> You should see something similar to the screen below after opening VScode
+> You should see something similar to the screen below after opening VScode.
 >
 <img width="960" alt="vscode-start" src="https://user-images.githubusercontent.com/66851491/212463055-7fe0c44d-14a0-45c4-a0a3-b67911e6703c.png">